-- Sole proprietorship - It’s the cheapest and easiest structure to form.
+- Sole proprietorship - It’s the cheapest and easiest business entity structure to form.
 You have 100% autonomy, and you retain all profits.
 However, in case of legal issues, you can be held (personally) liable in court.

 - Partnership - It’s an arrangement between two parties that help each other to further goals.
 The partners share everything.
 It includes income, ownership, and accountability.

 - S-Corporations - A private business that passes all tax responsibilities to shareholders.
 While it shares the income with shareholders, it benefits you and provides you with liability protection.